+What is the GAPS Diet?
 You can learn all about the GAPS diet at the official website, but let me run down the basics.
 GAPS stands for “Gut and Psychology Syndrome: Natural Treatment for Autism, Dyspraxia, A.D.D., Dyslexia, A.D.H.D., Depression, Schizophrenia,” the title of a book by Dr. Campbell-McBride.
-According to the site, Dr. McBride took the Specific Carbohydrate Diet and “evolved it further to create a full protocol for healing digestive disorders and subsequent issues.”
+It is recommended you read this book BEFORE starting the diet.

 Now, you may have heard of GAPS as a recommended diet for everything from eczema to ADHD.
-While I have not read this book, I do know a little about healing the gut, as I recently wrote an article for Mamavation on fermentation, another for ShiftCon on the importance of Gut Health, and my article for The Soft Landing on what to do for your child after a stomach virus.
+I do know a little about healing the gut, as I recently wrote an article for Mamavation on fermentation, another for ShiftCon on the importance of Gut Health, and my article for The Soft Landing on what to do for your child after a stomach virus.

 Here is the SUPER simplified version: Basically, your intestines have been created tons of good bacteria in them, which help regulate all kinds of issues in your body, from inflammation to immunity.
 The problem is when we eat too much sugar, starches and grainy foods, we can throw things out of whack and the gut bacteria gets out of balance.
 When that happens, we can have yeast overgrowth and that can lead to all kinds of illnesses AND negative behaviors.
 For symptoms, check this informative article over at one of my favorite autism websites: TACA’S list of symptoms of yeast overgrowth.